jakobo/Sslac/README.md

 * **config/** contains configs used in building such as the smoosh manifest
 * **src/** contains the Sslac source
 * **tests/** contains the Sslac source

+# Additional Licenses
+Sections of this code may include licenses that go beyond the MIT license.
+Those licenses may be found in the src/licenses directory.